-Electron beam lithography continues to play a vital role in semiconductor and nano technology.
+Electron beam lithography continues to play a vital role in semiconductor and nano-technology.
 Current and future demands on the mask making process require tight control over every aspect of the electron beam lithography process.
-In addition, direct write raster and shaped beam lithographies continue to look promising for research and possibly future manufacturing.
 As a result, the need to understand and optimize electron beam lithography is greater than ever.

 Lithography modeling has proven an invaluable tool in the use and development of optical lithography over the years.
 Although electron beam simulation has also been used extensively, it has not undergone the level of development seen in optical lithography simulation.
 In particular, resist exposure and development models for electron beam lithography are relatively crude compared to the equivalent models for optical resists.
-In addition, one of the unique capabilities of electron beam lithography, its flexibility in writing strategies, has remained difficult to apply using simulation.
+In addition, one of the unique capabilities of electron beam lithography, its flexibility in writing strategies, has remained difficult to explore using simulation.

-This paper will apply a new model for three-dimensional electron beam lithography simulation, ProBEAM/3D [1], to the problem of mask-making.
+This paper will apply a new model for threedimensional electron beam lithography simulation, ProBEAM/3D [1-4], to the problem of maskmaking.
 Beginning with standard Monte Carlo techniques to calculate the "point spread" electron energy distribution, any beam shape can be used to create the energy distribution due to a "spot" exposure.
 A flexible writing strategy definition will be presented to allow easy simulation of many possible writing strategies.
 Well known models of resist exposure and development chemistry will be applied.
-Both conventional and chemically amplified resists can be simulated.
 The combination of the individual parts will yield a comprehensive model able to predict three-dimensional resist profiles for a wide range of electron beam lithography tools and resist processes.